maclandrol/maclandrol.github.io/_posts/2016-01-09-Tree-manipulation-with-ETE.md

 ### Installation

 You can install ETE simply by using pip : ```pip install ete3```.
-Check this link for more details about optionnal/unmet dependencies : [http://etetoolkit.org/download/](http://etetoolkit.org/download/)
+Check this link for more details about optional/unmet dependencies : [http://etetoolkit.org/download/](http://etetoolkit.org/download/)

 ### Quick introduction to the API

-A great in-depth tutorial for working with tree data structure in ete is provided by the author here : [http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html)
+A great in-depth tutorial for working with tree data structure in ETE is provided by the author here : [http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html).
+I'm going to make a light introduction to the API here, but I really recommend you to read the official doc!

-I'll be making a light introduction to the API here, but I really recommend you to read the official doc!
 Let's take a quick glance at the available tree data structure in ete :

 **In [58]:**